MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 Accept wildcard characters: False
 ```

-### -AllowWebPropertyBagUpdateWhenNoScriptIsOn
+### -AllowWebPropertyBagUpdateWhenDenyAddAndCustomizePagesIsEnabled
-Enables or disables web property bag update when NoScript is turned on.
-When AllowWebPropertyBagUpdateWhenNoScriptIsOn is set to $true, web property bag can be updated even if NoScript is turned on when the user had AddAndCustomizePages (prior to NoScript removing it).
+Enables or disables web property bag update when DenyAddAndCustomizePages is enabled.
+When AllowWebPropertyBagUpdateWhenDenyAddAndCustomizePagesIsEnabled is set to $true, web property bag can be updated even if DenyAddAndCustomizePages is turned on when the user had AddAndCustomizePages (prior to DenyAddAndCustomizePages removing it).

 PARAMVALUE: $true | $false